simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 #### **For Node.js Projects:**

-1. **Minimize Unnecessary Dependencies**: In Node.js projects, carefully examine your `package.json` file and prune any dependencies that are not essential for your application's runtime.
+1. **Minimize Unnecessary Dependencies**: In Node.js projects, carefully examine your `package.json` file and prune any dependencies that aren't essential for your application's runtime.
 This step reduces the number of packages installed and, consequently, the image size.

    You can use the `npm prune --production` command to achieve this: